tocco/tocco-docs/devops/app_management/ansible.rst

 | ³ Only managed if ``app_server`` variable is set.
 | ⁴ Application properties, DB and S3 setting are managed.
 | ⁵ No dedicated user is created.
 Rather, one user account is shared and configured via Ansible.
+| ⁶ Routes managed by Ansible have the annotation 'tocco.ansible-managed' set to 'true.
+Ansible
+|   will not remove any routes that are missing this annotation.
+Hence, manually created routes
+|   as well as dynamically created routes are never removed by Ansible.

 Repository